Child Development Services - Frequently Asked Questions

 Can I volunteer in your program?

-CDS welcomes volunteers in our programs.
-Volunteers must participate in a training session, submit an application and TB test clearance forms.
+CDS welcomes volunteers in our programs pending local health and safety measures are considered.
+Volunteers must participate in a training session, submit an application and complete TB test clearance forms.
 Additional vaccinations are required to volunteer in preschool classrooms.

 How many children are in each classroom?

-The number of children in each classroom varies because of licensing requirements, funding requirements, or staffing.
+The number of children in each classroom varies because of licensing requirements, funding requirements, program type, or staffing.

 Can I use just the days and hours I need?

 Daily attendance is very important for your child’s learning needs.
-Children are expected to attend the full program each day.
-CDS programs operate 5 days a week Monday through Friday except on holidays and school breaks.
+Families should plan to have children attend the full program each day.
+CDS programs operate 5 days a week, Monday through Friday except on holidays and school breaks.

 What kind of field trips do you offer?